Classification of Equivariant Line Bundles on the Drinfeld Upper Half Plane: Condensed Group Cohomology

+is exact for all $S \in \Prof$.
+It follows that the sequence of the proposition is an exact sequence of presheaves when $G$ is replaced by $G'$.
+Therefore, the associated sequence of sheaves is exact as well.
+The claim now follows because $G$ is the sheafification of $G'$ and thus $\BZ[G]$ the sheafification of $S \mto \BZ[G'(S)]$. \end{proof}

-\begin{theorem}[Mayer--Vietoris sequence] Let $G$ and $H$ be topological groups with a common topological subgroup $I$.
-Assume that $G$ and $H$ are topological subgroups of the Hausdorff topological group $K \defeq G \ast_I H$ and that $I$ is open in $K$.
-Then, for any solid $\ul{K}$-module $M$, the canonical restriction maps induce a functorial long exact sequence of condensed abelian groups
+\begin{corollary}[{Mayer--Vietoris sequence\footnote{ For the amalgamated sum of abstract groups, such a ``Mayer--Vietoris-type'' long exact sequence of group cohomology is the content of \cite[Thm.\ 2.3]{Swan69GrpsCohomDim} for example. }}] Let $G \defeq G_1 \ast_H G_2$ be the amalgamated sum of condensed groups $G_1$ and $G_2$ along a common condensed subgroup $H$.
+Let $M$ be a condensed $G$-module.
+Then the canonical restriction maps induce a functorial long exact sequence of condensed abelian groups